Nadir Sedrati: Léon Krauss

 In October 1994, 62-year-old Léon Krauss, a pensioner living by himself at an apartment in Villeneuve-Saint-Georges, mysteriously vanished.
 His disappearance went unnoticed at first and allowed Sedrati to settle into his apartment and use his identity papers and bank accounts.
 Soon after, the building's janitor received a letter, supposedly written by Krauss, in which he claimed to have rented his apartment to Sedrati.
 One of Krauss' cousins also received a letter, in which it was claimed that Krauss had left the region to start a new life with a woman by the name of Colette.

-On December 24, 1994, Sedrati went to the police station in Strasbourg and, pretending to be Krauss, asked that they inform his "family" to stop pestering him before he abruptly left.
+On 24 December, Sedrati went to the police station in Strasbourg and, pretending to be Krauss, asked that they inform his "family" to stop pestering him before he abruptly left.
 Approximately four months later, Krauss' family members alerted the police, claiming that the man who claimed to be their relative was an impostor and that the letters' handwriting did not match.
 At their request, they were provided with a photograph of the man, whom they recognized as Sedrati.
-This alerted the authorities, as they had previously dealt with him not only due to his various acts of fraud, but also his acquittal in the supposed murder of his friend years prior.
+This alerted the authorities, as they had previously dealt with him not only due to his various acts of fraud but also his acquittal in the supposed murder of his friend years prior.

-In the spring of 1995, Sedrati was arrested and incarcerated at the Saint-Mihiel Detention Centre to await trial.
-He was initially charged with murder, as Krauss' body was never located, this charge was dropped in favor of the identity theft, of which he was convicted and sentenced to a 5-year prison term.
-During his time at Saint-Mihiel, Sedrati worked as a hairdresser and befriended several prisoners: Hans Gassen, Hans Müller, Gérard Steil, Jean-Claude Martini and Norbert Ronfort.
+In February 1995, the Strasbourg police went to Krauss's apartment to find out more about this mysterious occupant, whom they recognized as the person who had made the statement.
+They take him into custody and search Krauss's apartment, where they find the missing man's papers and accounts, as well as those of Grossiord and Royer.
+Using a recent photograph, the man in custody was identified as Nadir Sedrati, aged 57, known to the police for various frauds.
+After admitting his identity, Sedrati stated that he had assumed the identities of Krauss, Grossiord and Royer in order to support himself financially.
+At the end of his police custody, Sedrati was indicted for fraud against Royer and Grossiord, as well as for “kidnapping and confinement” accompanied by fraud against Krauss.
+He is remanded to Strasbourg prison.

+Later in this year, Sedrati appeared before the Strasbourg Criminal Court, charged with impersonating Grossiord and Royer.
+He was found guilty of fraud in a state of “legal recidivism” and sentenced to 5 years' imprisonment.
+The investigation into Krauss's disappearance continues against Sedrati, who formally denies having killed the pensioner.
+Excavations were carried out in an attempt to find the body of the missing man, but to no avail.
+Investigators working on the case are convinced that Krauss was murdered by Sedrati, as the suspect had already been prosecuted for the same offence a few years earlier.Sedrati's case for the alleged murder of Léon Krauss (whose body was never found) was dismissed.
+However, he was referred to the criminal court for impersonation, before being transferred to the Saint-Mihiel detention center.